ouspg/trytls/doc/vulnmeet-presentation.md

 ---

-## Shootout 0.3
+# Shootout 0.3

 We ran the TryTLS tests against the same target OS distributions and languages as in the previous shootout, but used newer versions of both the stubs and the runner.
-We used Docker for repeatibility and ease of reproduction.
+We used Docker for repeatability and ease of reproduction.

 Our main observations were: